 Hey.
 My name’s Billy.
 My real name is Mark.
 But in my early 20s, I was re-branded as Billy by my greatest friend, Jono.
 Nowadays, most people know me as Billy.
 My family still call me Mark.
-And when I hear it, it sounds odd.
-So, please, call me Billy.
+And when I hear it, it can sound odd (or like I’m in trouble).
+So, please, feel free to call me Billy.

 Health, fitness and nutrition have always been my passions.
 The human body and the idea of helping people fascinated me as a boy.
 I wanted to be a doctor but couldn’t knuckle down at school during my late teens.
 That’s what I tell myself at least.
 In reality, I almost definitely wasn’t smart enough.